Sakshimehra072/Javascript/readme.md

 # Non-Primitive (Reference) Data Types:
 1. Object: Collections of key-value pairs (including arrays and functions).
 2. Array: A type of object for storing ordered collections.
-3.Function: A special object that can be invoked to perform actions.
+3. Function: A special object that can be invoked to perform actions.

 # 4. String to Number Conversion